mtarunpr/cs61/asm6/README.md

 *Advance work should be completed before lecture, especially by active listeners.
 There is nothing to turn in.*

 1\.
 The function in `src/f28.cc` is recursive.
-Try to create many different compiled versions using different optimization and compilation flags.
-For example, try `make O=1` to build `f28.s` with `-O1`, or `make O=0 COMPILER=clang` to build it with `-O0` and the `clang++` compiler.
+Look at the function and understand what it does.

-We are able to find the following compiled versions; can you find these, and maybe more?
+2\.
+Create a couple different compiled versions using different optimization and compilation flags.
+We found the following compiled versions; can you find at least three of these?
+(Even better, can you find *all* of them, and more?)

 * A version containing a recursive call.
 * A version containing a loop.